Ph.D. in Public Policy Analysis

 The doctoral program was established by the Board of Trustees of Saint Louis University in 1976.
-Since that time over seventy-five Doctor of Philosophy degrees have been awarded to graduates of the Department.
-These individuals have gone on to become leaders in the private and public sectors, excelling in such areas as business, commerce, governmental affairs, health and human services, criminal justice, and academia.
+Graduates have gone on to become leaders in the private and public sectors, excelling in such areas as business, commerce, governmental affairs, health and human services, criminal justice, and academia.

 Most doctoral students take a minimum of 36 hours of graduate work above previous master's level work and exclusive of the dissertation.
 Prerequisites include graduate-level inferential statistics, graduate-level research methodology, micro or macro economics, computer literacy and data processing skills, budgeting and finance and significant policymaking experience.

 The concentration areas are composed of 9 to 15 hours of study, depending upon previous course work and policy background.
 The concentration should center the student in studies aimed at his/her dissertation.
 Concentrations are available in one of the following areas:

 - Health Policy

 Final comprehensive written and oral examinations are given twice a year.
 The examinations are composed of questions covering both the core and concentration curriculum.

 The final requirement for the doctoral degree is the writing of a research dissertation of publishable quality representing an original contribution to the field.
 Upon completion of the dissertation and after review by committee, the student stands for a public oral defense of the dissertation.
 You can read the Doctorate in Public Policy Analysis Program Guide .

 The core curriculum is divided into two sections: Methods of Policy Analysis & Research and Public Policy Theory.
 A total of nine core courses (27 credit-hours) are required for the degree.

 PPS 506 - Qualitative Research & Evaluation (3)

 PPS 600 - Scope & Methods of Policy Analysis (3)